 - it has a power unit and trailer whose joint GVW is more than 26,000 pounds;

 - your vehicle is a part of a declared fleet that operates in Florida and at least one other IRP.

 What is a biennial update?

 A carrier or other regulated entity can change their name or address, or other details in their record, they should update their US DOT and operating authority record with FMCSA in a timely manner.
 Any detail changes must be updated such as an addition of a truck or tractor.
 In addition, FMCSA takes all entities under its jurisdiction to update their information every two years.

-When the time to update comes, you do not want to ignore it or put it off.
+When it comes time to update, you do not want to ignore it or put it off.
 Failure to update the MCS-150 could result in a $1,000 per day fine for every day it is not renewed, and the fine covers up to $10,000.

 |You need to file by last day of:||If your USDOT number ends with:|

 How do I request changes in my registration?

 There is much confusion sometimes regarding the renewal of your registration.
 If you need to request a reinstating of motor carrier operating authority, you can find help here, at DOT Operating Authority.
 The exception for this is if you are a passenger carrier that has been put out – of – service (OOS) for being an “imminent hazard,” this can also occur due to a final unsatisfactory safety rating (“UNSAT/UNFIT”).
 In this case, you cannot reinstate your registration; it is a must that you re-apply for operating authority.

 Please note: before you request a reinstatement, it is mandatory to have your BOC-3 form.
 Visit our insurance requirements page for more information.